luka1199/Leaflet.AnimatedSearchBox/README.md

 - `class`: Adds custom classes to the container of the searchbox.
 - `width`: Sets the width of the input field of the searchbox.
 (Example: `'450px'`)
 - `iconPath`: Sets the path for the search icon (Default: `img/search_icon.png`).
-- `dropDownFeatures`: Activates the given features (Default: `[]`).
+- `autocompleteFeatures`: Activates the given features (Default: `[]`).
 Possible features:
-  - `'setValueOnClick'`: Set the value of the searchbox to the value of the clicked drop-down list item.
+  - `'setValueOnClick'`: Set the value of the searchbox to the value of the clicked autocomplete list item.
   - `'arrowKeyNavigation'`: Coming soon
   - `'setValueOnHover'`: Coming soon
   - `'setValueOnEnter'`: Coming soon